Asian Festival Returns, Bigger Than Ever

-“I knew there was a large Asian population at Midwood and that this would be extremely beneficial to strengthen the Asian community,” said Joyce Chen.
-“Although I was hesitant with the short amount of time we had to plan the show from start to finish, I was very fortunate to have such a strong team [Lillian Chen and Mr. Ortega], crew, and extremely talented dancers and singers to make the show possible in three weeks.”
+“I knew there was a large Asian population at Midwood and that this would be extremely beneficial to strengthen that community,” said Joyce Chen.
+“Although I was hesitant with the short amount of time we had to plan the show from start to finish, I was very fortunate to have such a strong team [Lillian Chen and Mr. Ortega], our crew, and extremely talented dancers and singers to make the show possible in three weeks.”

 This year’s show began preparation in December, which meant more practice time and more acts.
 The extra time was made possible by commissioners Helen Wong ’20 and Jessica Wu ’19, along with Mr. Ortega and Mr. Lawrence Yu, who supervised after 4:30pm.